oVirt/ovirt-site/source/documentation/reports.html.md

 In oVirt Engine 3.5 it is now possible to setup oVirt Reports on a separate machine. please refer to [Separate-Reports-Host](Features/Separate-Reports-Host) for details.

-### Installation and configuration of oVirt DWH & Reports on the same machine as oVirt Engine
+### Installation and configuration of oVirt Engine Reports & DWH on the same machine as oVirt Engine

 The below steps includes historical statistics database and a set of predefined reports for use and SSO to be able to run these reports vi the webadmin.